ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 }
 ```

-The `john-actor` is a `Digital Twin Actor` representing a delegated identity that exactly mirrors John's permissions, allowing him to create, update, delete, approve, and reject invoices.
+The `john-actor` is a `Digital Twin Actor` representing a delegated identity that exactly mirrors John's permissions, allowing him to view, create, update, delete, approve, and reject invoices.

 ```json
 {